Central Texas man puts life savings into buying virtual property - NewsBreak

 Entropia calls itself the world’s longest-running metaverse.
 It launched in 2003.

-“If you like the risk, and you’re willing to gamble, which is basically what’s happening in this digital world, you know, it’s a good place for gambling,” said Paul Toprac, Game Development and Design Program associate director at the University of Texas at Austin.
+“If you like the risk, and you’re willing to gamble, which is, basically, what’s happening in this in this digital world, you know, it’s a good place for gambling,” said Paul Toprac, Game Development & Design Program associate director at the University of Texas at Austin.

 Toprac said these types of worlds are getting bigger with more companies buying in.